oracle-livelabs/adb/shared/adb-slack-msteams/prepare-adb-msteams-config/prepare-adb-msteams-config.md

     ![Open ADB](./images/copy_channel_id.png "")

 ## Summary

-You learned how to create  and configure a Microsoft app to receive messages and query results form Autonomous Database.
+You learned how to create a Microsoft Teams application and a channel to receive messages and query results form Autonomous Database.
 Autonomous Database supports sending alerts,messages and query results directly to your channels to enhance productivity.
-Next, let's see how to provision a new Autonomous Database.
+Next, let's see how to provision and configure a new Autonomous Database.

+You may now **proceed to the next lab**.

 ## Acknowledgements